Romanian drob is a traditional Easter dish I grew up with, and we always have it on the holiday table.

 Instructions

-- Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
-Line a small baking dish 20x20 cm/ 8x8 inches with baking paper.
+- Preheat the oven to 350°F/ 180°C. Line the baking dish with parchment paper.

-- Place the chicken liver in a medium pot, cover with water and bring to a boil.
+- Boil chicken livers: Place the chicken liver in a medium pot, cover with water and bring to a boil.
 Boil for 3-4 minutes and drain well.
 It should be cooked through but still slightly pink in the middle.
-In another pot cook the chicken breast as well, it should be cooked through.
+1 lb chicken liver

-- In the meantime roughly chop the onions and garlic.
+- Prepare remaining ingredients: In the meantime, roughly chop the onions and garlic.
 If using regular garlic, you should grate it.
 Drain the mushrooms and roughly chop the herbs.
+Lightly beat the eggs in a small bowl.3.5 oz green onions + 2 oz green garlic + 1 can sliced mushrooms + 1 bunch parsley + 1 bunch dill + 3 large eggs

-- When the chicken liver and breast are cool enough to handle, chop them both into pieces.
+- Chop: When the chicken liver and breast are cool enough to handle, chop them both into pieces.

 Notes